Compensation and Salary Accounting

 Every additional compensation transaction has an Earning Code that identifies the type of add comp the employee is to receive.

-Visit the Human Resources Training Catalog for training information on processing additional compensation payments.
+Visit the Enterprise Learning Management System to access training information on processing additional compensation payments.
 View the Payroll Calendars for key dates and deadlines related to submitting and approving additional compensation transactions.

 There are rare instances when an additional compensation transaction must be submitted via paper instead of through PAC.
-Visit the Payroll section on the Finance Gateway for more information and to access the form.
+Visit the Payroll section of the Finance website for more information and to access the form.

 A salary distribution is the process by which departments communicate the allocation of regular earnings for faculty and staff to the Accounting and Reporting at Columbia (ARC) system.
 Departments create salary distribution profiles in PAC which detail the ComboCodes / ChartStrings to which the employee’s earnings should be charged.

 At the time of hire/rehire, a salary distribution profile is created for all faculty and staff via Template-Based Hire (TBH), or by Payroll for employees who could not be hired using TBH.
 Once an employee is hired and their record is in PAC, an employee's salary distribution profile can be changed through the Salary Distribution transaction process.
 The salary distribution only changes the allocation going forward.
-To retroactively modify an employee's profile, that is, to make changes to payroll charges that have already been paid out, a cost transfer transaction must be entered.
+To retroactively modify an employee's profile, that is, to make changes to payroll charges that have already been paid out, a cost transfer transaction, or retroactive salary distribution if within the current fiscal year, must be entered.

 A salary cost transfer is the process by which departments tell the university accounting system, ARC, to move actual payroll (not future) charges for an employee from one or more ComboCode(s)/ChartString(s) to other ComboCode(s)/ChartString(s).